franeviso/range_expansion/README.md

 # range_expansion
-Individual-based model studying the transition from plant self-incompatibility to self-compatibility during a range expansion
+Individual-based model studying the transition from plant self-incompatibility to self-compatibility during a range expansion.